 The Sims 4 Eco Lifestyle

 My second favorite is The Sims 4: Eco Lifestyle.
 As an eco-warrior (on sabbatical as a result of lockdown!)
 I was very excited when I heard this pack was coming.
-It’s the first pack I’ve ever bought the day it came out, as I just couldn’t want to play it and it didn’t disappoint.
-My favourite element of this pack is actually the dumpster diving – odd right!
+It’s the first pack I’ve ever bought the day it came out, as I just couldn’t wait to play it and it didn’t disappoint.
+My favourite element of this pack is actually the dumpster diving – odd right?
 You can furnish an entire house for FREE.
 Plus, the items you can collect include retro items that call back to Sims 1 and Sims 2.
 Love it.

 The Sims 4 Seasons

 Seasons is a must-have in The Sims in general, I think.
 It was my favourite pack for The Sims 2 and it’s one of my favourites for Seasons.
 Yes, having to jump over muddy puddles and snow is a bit of a faff, but the garden career and seasonal furniture are great.

 When I heard about Get Famous I couldn’t wait to see what it would entail.
 It was the first time I ever got to ‘go to work’ with my Sims, and the acting career is brilliant.
 I had so much building up one of my favourites into a Global Superstar, earning megabucks and winning awards.
 Plus the music and freelance careers were great fun to play with as well.
 The only downside was the difficulty of ‘raising a family’ whilst going to work with your Sims.